-- Switzerland has to abolish several criticised tax regimes (e.g. regimes for holding, administrative and mixed companies, finance branches) - Switzerland will introduce other measures that are in line with EU law and the OECD project on Base Erosion and Profit Shifting (BEPS) - Tax proposal 17 = new proposal, following the Corporate Tax Reform III that was abolished by the Swiss people in February 2018, most amendments only concern the cantonal corporate taxes: - Introduction of a patent box - Introduction of tax incentives for research and development expenses - Introduction of a notional interest deduction on equity capital (only for certain cantons) - > Rules regarding the disclosure of built-in gains - General reduction of cantonal ordinary corporate income tax rates for all companies to a competitive level - > Combination of the Tax Proposal 17 with a proposal for additional financing of the social security system
+- Switzerland has to abolish several criticised tax regimes (e.g. regimes for holding, administrative and mixed companies; finance branches) - Switzerland is going to introduce other measures that are in line with EU law and the OECD project on Base Erosion and Profit Shifting (BEPS) - Federal Act on Tax Reform and AHV Financing (TRAF / STAF), approved by the Swiss people in May 2019. - Most amendments only concern the cantonal corporate taxes: - > Introduction of a patent box - > Introduction of tax incentives for research and development expenses - Introduction of a notional interest deduction on equity capital (only for certain cantons) - > Rules regarding the disclosure of built-in gains - General reduction of cantonal ordinary corporate income tax rates for all companies to a competitive level

 © Prof. Dr. iur.
-Madeleine Simonek, University of Zurich, Fall Semester 2018
+Madeleine Simonek, University of Zurich, Fall Semester 2019